 World-class international photo competition awards captivating wildlife and conservation images with cash prizes and museum exhibit

-San Francisco (December 3, 2019)—Submissions for the California Academy of Sciences’ 2020 BigPicture: Natural World Photography Competition will be open from December 1, 2019 – March 1, 2020.
-Featuring the work of the world’s best nature and conservation photographers, the competition focuses a visual lens on the awe-inspiring wonders of the natural world and the increasingly important sustainability issues facing our planet.
+San Francisco (November 17, 2017)—Submissions for the California Academy of Sciences’ 2018 BigPicture: Natural World Photography Competition will be open from December 1, 2017-March 1, 2018.
+Highlighting the work of the world’s best nature and conservation photographers, the competition focuses a visual lens on the wonders of the natural world and critical environmental sustainability issues facing our planet.
 Winners of this year’s BigPicture competition will receive a cash prize and have their photographs featured in a museum exhibit on the Academy’s public floor, which welcomes over one million visitors each year.
-View winning images from BigPicture 2019 here.
+View winning images from BigPicture 2017 here.

-Attracting submissions from world-class photographers from around the world, the competition again seeks professional-level nature, wildlife, and conservation images and is open to all photographers with the ability to tell evocative, captivating stories from the natural world through the photographic medium.
-This year, the competition includes a new “coexistence” photo story category focusing on photos that capture the unique ways that animals and humans are adapting to the environments we cohabit. bioGraphic, the Academy’s online magazine about science and sustainability, is the competition’s official media sponsor.
+Attracting submissions from world-class photographers from around the world, the competition again seeks professional-level nature, wildlife, and conservation images and is open to all photographers with the ability to tell vivid, eye-catching stories from the natural world through the photographic medium.
+In addition to several individual categories, listed in full below, the competition also includes a new “Time Capsule” photo series category focusing on photos that chronicle a visual change in the natural world. bioGraphic, the Academy’s online magazine about science and sustainability, is the competition’s official media sponsor.

-The Grand Prize and First Place Category winners and their work will be honored at an awards ceremony during an Academy NightLife event (21+) on July 30, 2020.
-Awards include a total of $12,000 in cash prizes with winning images featured in a BigPicture photography exhibit at the Academy opening July 31, 2020.
+The Grand Prize and First Place Category winners and their work will be honored at an awards ceremony during an Academy NightLife event (21+) on July 26, 2018.
+Awards include $12,000 in cash prizes with winning images featured in a BigPicture photography exhibit at the Academy opening July 27, 2018.

-Paid image submissions will be accepted online from December 1, 2019 – March 1, 2020.
-Entry fees are $15 for the photo story category (4 – 6 images) and $25 for up to ten individual image submissions.
+Paid image submissions will be accepted online at http://bigpicturecompetition.org from December 1, 2017-March 1, 2018.
+Entry fees are $15 for the photo series category (3-5 images) and $25 for up to ten individual image submissions.
 This year’s competition categories include:

 Art of Nature